canberragpn/canberragpn.github.io/register.md

 permalink: /register/
 ---

-# Register for the Canberra Girls' Programming Event in August
+# Register for our next event!

-Registering for our event on the 21st of August is easy.
+Registering for our next event is easy.
 All you need to do is to fill out the following forms:

   * [Canberra GPN Application Form][gpn application]
   * [Canberra GPN Photo Permissions][gpn photo permission]